shivasaimereddy/apzie-django/README.md

 # Ecommerce-DRF-React.js
 This is a full functional Ecommerce Project with Admin Panel functionality and PayPal Payment method Integration.
 This project uses Django Rest Framework for Backend Development and React.js, Redux for Frontend Development.
+The current Repository includes only Backend Code.
 This Project is under development

 Run Backend Django Project: